josephtey/AmplifyWorkshop/README.md

    cd AWSAmplifyWorkshop
    ```

-1. Provisioning the Cognito authentication service:
+1. Provision the Cognito authentication service:

    Run the following command, and follow the guided instructions:
    ```bash